-Hagens Berman represents former Air Force military police officer Tiffani Vincent, who on Dec.
+Hagens Berman represents a former Air Force military police officer who on Dec.
 18, 2017, was traveling along Interstate 5, coming from SeaTac airport where she had just dropped off her sister.
-As the Amtrak train derailed on the train overpass above Interstate 5, one of the cars landed partially on top of Tiffani's vehicle, falling directly into her lane of traffic.
+As the Amtrak train derailed on the train overpass above Interstate 5, one of the cars landed partially on top of her vehicle, falling directly into her lane of traffic.

-Twenty-three-year-old Tiffani was extracted from the vehicle and transported to Allenmore hispital where she was diagnosed with multiple fractures of her spine and foot, as well as countless abrasions to her face, torso and legs.
+The young officer was extracted from the vehicle and transported to Allenmore hospital where she was diagnosed with multiple fractures of her spine and foot, as well as countless abrasions to her face, torso and legs.
 She also suffered a traumatic nasal fracture resulting in a deviation of her septum.
 She was emergency transported to St. Joseph's Hospital Trauma Center where she underwent surgery on her spine.
-Doctors were worried Tiffani would never walk again.
+Doctors were worried she would never walk again.

 She then underwent months of physical therapy and subsequent surgery.
 She was bedridden for six months, and was only able to walk again nine months after the crash.

-Due to her injuries, Ms. Vincent was prevented from training with her unit, according to the lawsuit.
-In addition, because of the extensive surgical hardware in her spine and the weight bearing limitations imposed by her physicians, Ms. Vincent was not permitted to wear a bulletproof
+Due to her injuries, she was prevented from training with her unit, according to the lawsuit.
+In addition, because of the extensive surgical hardware in her spine and the weight bearing limitations imposed by her physicians, she was not permitted to wear a bulletproof

 vest—required equipment for military police officers.
-Because of these limitations, Ms. Vincent will be medically discharged from the United States Air Force due to her inability to physically perform her duties, forced to give up her longheld dream of serving her country and eventually becoming a civilian police officer.
+Because of these limitations, she will be medically discharged from the United States Air Force due to her inability to physically perform her duties, forced to give up her longheld dream of serving her country and eventually becoming a civilian police officer.

 PTC SYSTEM ERROR